-Vacuum forming is a method of plastic thermoforming that involves placing a sheet of plastic into a frame and applying heat.
+Vacuum forming is a method of plastic thermoforming that involves placing a flat sheet of plastic into a frame and applying heat.
 When the plastic is malleable and the proper temperature has been reached, the plastic sheet begins to sag.
 The frame lowers, and the plastic starts to cover the mold.
-After a seal is created around the outside edges of the mold, a vacuum removes any air inside the cavity.
-The vacuum action causes the plastic to be pulled down around the mold.
+After a seal is created around the outside edges of the mold, vacuum removes any air inside the cavity (thus the name “vacuum forming”).
+The vacuum action causes the heated plastic to be pulled down around the mold.

-Once the plastic has hardened, the vacuum is shut off, and the platen that contains the mold is lowered (or raised if running the mold on the top platen) leaving the newly-formed plastic part in the vacuum forming machine’s clamp frame.
+Once the thermoplastic sheet has hardened, the vacuum is shut off, and the platen that contains the mold is lowered (or raised if running the mold on the top platen) leaving the newly-produced thermoformed plastic part in the vacuum forming machine’s clamp frame.
 The part is then removed from the frame and all excess plastic is trimmed off around the edges of the part.

-Products that are usually made by the vacuum forming process include: dashboards, display racks, beverage holders, blister packs, hoods, covers, machine guards, radomes, seats, dunnage trays and many other types of products.
+Products that are usually made by the thermoforming process include: dashboards, display racks, beverage holders, blister packs, hoods, covers, machine guards, radomes, seats, dunnage trays and many other types of products.

 Plug Assist Thermoforming

-Plug assist thermoforming (molding) is used when straight vacuum forming is unable to distribute the thermoplastic sheet evenly to all areas of the mold.
-To help spread the sheet out more evenly, a device known as a plug is utilized to push the sheet into the mold before the vacuum is applied.
+Plug assist thermoforming (vacuum forming) is used when straight vacuum forming is unable to distribute the thermoplastic sheet evenly to all areas of the mold.
+To help distribute the sheet thickness more evenly, a device known as a plug is utilized to push the sheet into the mold before the vacuum is applied.
 This process enables more of the thermoplastic material to reach the bottom of the mold, which makes more material available to fill the corners of the mold and helps keep the plastic from thinning out.
+A plug can also be used to eliminate webbing on thermoformed parts.

 Thermoforming Using A Pre-Draw Box